 Nelson reiterated the need for a timeline and budget in her project, as well as the rover design itself.
 She explained to KSWT News, ”We had to draw one with all the specifications and how it was going to get power, how long it was going to be there.”
 Nelson added, “So when we actually have to go to NASA we’re going to be doing some different robotics missions with little rovers so we can kind of simulate how it would be like on Mars.”

 Nelson is one of the students heading to Texas this spring, and she is very excited about the opportunity.
 She told KSWT, “I’m really excited to get the chance to go to NASA in Texas and get to work with the engineers and astronauts and tour the facilities and learn more about the different missions, especially the Mars mission.”

 What Happens Next

-, the program hopes to bring more qualified candidates into the technical fields in upcoming years, as many of the science and engineering fields have seen gaps in qualified employees coming out of college in recent years.
-The NASA program is just one more step on the road to building a trained workforce in the fields of science and engineering that will be prepared to compete in a global market throughout the 21st
+In addition to their work on the rovers, students will have the opportunity to tour the NASA facilities and hear briefings from agency scientists and engineers.
+According to Mars Daily, the program hopes to bring more qualified candidates into the technical fields in the upcoming years, as many of the science and engineering fields have seen gaps in qualified employees coming out of college in recent years.
+The NASA program is just one more step on the road to building a trained workforce in the fields of science and engineering that will be prepared to compete in a global market throughout the 21st century.